alan-phobos/opengrok-navigator/LEARNING.md

 # Testing

 * It's great at this if you tell it to go off and do stuff.
-* Got it to write a script which sets up a linux VM running opengrok and it failed for a while but about 10 mins of debugging (by itself) later it worked perfectly.
+* Got it to write a script which sets up a linux VM running opengrok and it failed for a while but about 10 mins of debugging (by itself) later it worked perfectly (see Multipass above)

 # Other Weird Stuff

-* I tried doiing a recipe search and certain websites (bbcgoodfood) blocked Claude from accessing it.
+* I tried doing a recipe search and certain websites (bbcgoodfood) blocked Claude from accessing it.
 But Claude decided it wasn't impressed and did a search to work out how to avoid the issue and found that bbcgoodfoodme (middle east) had the same recipes but no agents control file so it got them from there.
 * The integration with Apple Notes is really yanky - it uses some sort of AppleScript hack which can't handle doing fancy formatting like checkboxes etc so it looks like it's properly integrated but it's very limited.
 I assume apps will get better at this over time.
+* Surprisingly good at spotting mistakes in my own actions e.g. when I unpacked files to the wrong directory it scanned the entire filesystem and found them, then pointed out my instructions where wrong.

 # Usage Notes